medhachoum/bayen_v1_documentation/README.md

-# Bayen API – Front-End Integration Guide
+# Bayen API SDK – Front-End Integration Guide
-Modern, well-typed JSON chat API for accessing **Bayen, the advanced Saudi-law assistant**.
-This document is aimed at **front-end engineers** who need a crystal-clear contract for calling the service from web- or mobile-apps.
+**Advanced Saudi Legal Assistant · v1.2.1**

+Modern JSON chat API that lets you embed _Bayen_’s Saudi-law reasoning into any web or mobile front-end.
+This document is written **for front-end engineers**—no backend secrets are exposed.

 ---